 A pretty pinnacle dive with a sandy bottom.
 Good chance of fan corals, nudibranchs, cuckoo wrasse and colourful sponges.
 Depths of 18- 25 meters.

 Beautiful offshore islands off the north coast of Jersey.
-Allows for pinnacle and drift diving.
+Allows for pinnacle and drift diving. our most popular trip!
 You will have a chance to see scallop beds, huge kelp, colourful sponges, lobsters, crabs, cat shark, pollack , sea cucumbers, sea squirts, fan coral, nudibranches, mermaid purses and more.
 There is also a chance of sea horses and pipe fish.
 Les Ecrehous is also perfect to snorkel or just to sit and watch the resident seals.
 Dolphins are also common at Les Ecrehous and seen frequently from our RIB, Grace.
 Les Ecrehous is the perfect day out for divers and non divers; surrounded by a beautiful landscape Les Ecrehous is also a recognized RAMASR site.
 It takes around 25 minutes to reach Les Ecrehous departing from Bouley Bay.
 Depths vary between 5-20 meters depending on area.
 We offer different sites at the islands such as Grand Noir, half tide rock, the Demies Family Pinnacle, and Wills Lagoon.

-Beautiful wall dive.
+a staff favourite Beautiful wall dive.
 Coral, Fans and sponges.
 Huge schools of marine life such as Pollack and Mackerel.
 Depth10-40 meters.
 Very Tidal dive site and only dived on small tides.